AIS-Bonn/abstract_vin/README.md

 python generate_dataset.py --dim 2 --size 32
 ```
 **Flags**:
-- `dim`: Dimensionality of the planning task: '2' for 2D grid worlds and '3' for 3D locomotion planning
+- `dim`: Dimensionality of the planning task: '2' for 2D grid worlds and '3' for 3D locomotion planning.
 - `size`: The size of input maps.
-[32, 64]
+One of [32, 64].
 - `type`: Type of dataset.
 One of [training, validation, evaluation, all].
-Default: 'all'
+Default: 'all'.
 - `num_grids`: Number of different grid worlds.
-If `type` is set to all, default values are used: 5000 for training and 715 each for validation and evaluation.
+If `type` is set to 'all', default values are used: 5000 for training and 715 each for validation and evaluation.
 - `paths_per_grid`: Number of different paths for each grid world.
 Default: 7.
 - `num_workers`: Number of workers for parallel grid generation.
 Recommended: Set to number of CPU cores.

-## Train the Networks  (2D grid world)
+## Train the Networks
 The networks can be trained using the `train.py` script:
-#### VIN
+#### VIN (2D grid world)
 ```
 python train.py --dim 2 --net VIN --size 32 --iterations 100 --lr 0.001 --batch 128
 ```